Coup de pouce, Custom Trainings

 - Outline your training plan with the trainer; get their complete contact information and hourly rates, and find out if they are registered to charge taxes.

-- Complete our Coup de pouce application form and attach your CV as well as that of your trainer and send everything to email@example.com.
+- Complete our Coup de pouce application form, attach your CV as well as that of your trainer and send everything to email@example.com.

 A Coup de pouce project generally lasts no longer than 12 hours, but projects are evaluated on a case by case basis.
-A project can be longer, exceptionally, if it is justified and if there are sufficient funds available through the program.
+A project can be shorter or longer, exceptionally, if it is justified and if there are sufficient funds available through the program.

 The Professional Development Director will normally evaluate your project within two weeks.
 They ensure that the project is eligible, relevant and realistic, and that it is a formative activity and has the potential to improve your employment situation.
 The Director also checks your eligibility for the program and your trainer’s expertise.
 If required, they can help you specify your project and can recommend a trainer.

 If your project is accepted, the RQD will send you an agreement that both you and your trainer must sign.
 If there is more than one participant in your training, only the applicant will sign the agreement with the RQD on behalf of their group.